cypress-io/cypress/cypress/v0.0/documentation/3-Guides/10-Reporters.md

 cypress run --reporter mochawesome
 ```

-### Peer Dependencies
+[block:callout]
+{
+  "type": "info",
+  "title": "Peer Dependencies",

-You need to install any peer dependencies the reporter requires, even if they're bundled with Cypress.
+  "body": "You need to install any peer dependencies the reporter requires, even if they're bundled with Cypress.
 For example, [mochawesome](https://github.com/adamgruber/mochawesome) requires `mocha` as a peer dependency.
-You will need to install mocha as a dev dependency of your own project for it to work (`npm install mocha --save-dev`).
+You will need to install mocha as a dev dependency of your own project for it to work (`npm install mocha --save-dev`)."
+}
+[/block]

 ***